backend-development/backend-development-textbook/source/rails_database_and_model.md

 * Understand how ActiveRecord works
 * Understand what Database Migrations are

-REPO: Fork the [basic zombies](https://github.com/backend-development/basic_zombies) repository.
+REPO: Fork the [basic zombies](https://github.com/backend-development/basic-zombies) repository.

-The examples are taken from "Rails for Zombies", which used to be a free rails online course.
+The examples were inspired by "Rails for Zombies", which used to be a free rails online course.
 Sadly it is no longer available.

 -------------------------------------------------------------